xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 ---

 > left side images, right side the 3D model (interactively rendered and moved?)
 > black box in the middle, then move into the blackbox

+> a line should appear in the middle separating the sparse and dense reconstruction

 As I've previously mentioned, our goal is to start with a bunch of 2D images of an object, taken from different angles, and end up with a 3D model that resembles the object as closely as possible.
 There are a number of problems we'll need to tackle as we go, but they can be broadly separated into two parts: sparse reconstruction and dense reconstruction.

-For sparse reconstruction, we want to determine a handful of important features of the object and the 3D positions of the cameras.
+For sparse reconstruction, we want to obtain a handful of important features of the object and the 3D positions of the cameras.

 We can then use those in dense reconstruction to generate a much larger number of features and from those a textured model.

+> show some common photogrammetry software in a grid (in font)
+> then fade these out and show a "link in the description"

 Every photogrammetry software does more-or-less exactly this but with slightly different techniques and algorithms.
 So for the sake of this video, I will cover the most common techniques and share additional resources in the description for those interested.